December 11

 Thai Airways Crashes in Monsoon: 101 Killed

-Thai Airways Flight 261 crashed during approach to Surat Thani Airport in monsoon conditions, killing 101 of the 146 people aboard.
-Investigators determined the pilot suffered spatial disorientation in heavy rain, a finding that prompted Thailand to overhaul instrument-landing training requirements for commercial pilots.
+Thai Airways Flight 261, an Airbus A310, crashed during approach to Surat Thani Airport in monsoon conditions, killing 101 of the 146 people aboard.
+The captain had attempted to land in heavy rain and low visibility after a missed approach, and investigators concluded he lost spatial orientation during the second attempt.
+The disaster prompted Thailand's aviation authority to overhaul instrument-landing training requirements for commercial pilots and raised broader questions about approach procedures at regional airports lacking advanced navigation aids.

 SATA Air Açores Flight 530M slammed into Pico da Esperança on São Jorge Island, claiming 35 lives.